 - encourage clients to give feedback on your brand.

 Just like you do at your letterbox with that pile of printed ‘spammy’ advertising mail, Google crawlers evaluate and assess the legitimacy of all content on the internet.
 Any pages with a ‘spammy’ flavour to them can expect a lower search ranking.

 Use these tips to avoid the ‘spam’ flavour and help increase your Trust signals;

 - add a comprehensive author bio to all of your articles, include any awards you’ve won to your site,

 - write a robust about page that features information on all of your team.

-Start building your content foundations
+Start building your content foundations to increase organic traffic

 We’re not saying paid advertising is dead, but it’s clear this approach is destined to become more competitive, more costly with fewer results over time.
 Investing in quality content now by creating a solid foundation of content will improve the rewards for your business in the long-term.